 I’d love you to join in on the fun and pick a work of art you love.
-Post your favorite artwork this week on the Art Curator for Kids Facebook wall, tag me on twitter (@artcurator4kids) or Instagram with the hashtag #masterpiecemonday, or blog about it and leave a comment with the link (I may add a Linky party in the future)!
+Post your favorite artwork this week on the Art Class Curator Facebook wall, tag me on twitter (@artcurator4kids) or Instagram with the hashtag #masterpiecemonday, or blog about it and leave a comment with the link (I may add a Linky party in the future)!
 I’ll pick some or all of your favorite works and include them in next week’s Masterpiece Monday post (with a link back to your blog or social media page).

 If you do participate, here is my button and the code to add to your post if you’d like to do so. 🙂

 Thanks for reading about this awesome Zapotec sculpture!
 See you next Monday to learn about another awesome work of art!